-The following table below summarizes the compensation of the named executive officers for the year ended December 31, 2006.
-The named executive officers are the Company's Chief Executive Officer, Chief Financial Officer, and the three other most highly compensated executive officers ranked by their total compensation in the table below (not taking into account the amount in the Change in Pension Value and Nonqualified Deferred Compensation Earnings).
+The following table below summarizes the compensation of the named executive officers for the years ended December 31, 2006 and 2007.
+The named executive officers are the Company's Chief Executive Officer, Chief Financial Officer, and the three other most highly compensated executive officers ranked by their total compensation in the table below (not taking into account the amount in the Change in Pension Value and Nonqualified Deferred Compensation Earnings column).
 Effective April 1, 2006, Mr. Kirkland, who had previously served as a Vice President, became Chief Financial Officer and Treasurer.
-Mr. Kirkland succeeded Ms. Joselynn Van Siclen, who resigned as Chief Financial Officer and Treasurer, effective March 31, 2006, and retired from the Company on June 30, 2006.
-Ms. Van Siclen's compensation for 2006 is also included below.